mircoporetti/blog/content/blog/opinions-retro/index.md

 of working with, and the mistakes we’ve made, while others have remained the same.

 As I haven't tracked them over time, I decided to start now so I can look back in the future and see how my thoughts and convictions have evolved.
-As usual, it could be a nice way to collect feedback, which will also be useful for my growth.
+As usual, it could be a nice way to collect feedback, which will also be useful for my growth 🤓.

 Here’s a collection of technical and non-technical opinions and lessons learned.

 ### 1. Skills: Thinking Beyond Technologies and Tools

-If I look back and think about the one aspect that helped me make the leap, I believe this is it.
+If I look back and think about the one aspect that helped me make the leap 🦘🦘, I believe this is it.

-When my first mentor (a true role model for me) gave me advice for my future, he didn’t tell me to study a specific programming language or framework.
+When my first mentor gave me advices for my professional growth, he didn’t tell me to study a specific programming language.
-Instead, he encouraged me to explore different languages and focus on learning how to test effectively, especially through practicing TDD.
+Instead, he encouraged me to focus on learning how to test effectively, especially through practicing TDD.

 He didn’t recommend reading the latest book about the trendy, super-powerful framework of the year.
-Instead, he suggested timeless classics like Clean Code, Clean Architecture, and Test-Driven Development by Example.
+Instead, he suggested sources like Clean Code, Clean Architecture, and Test-Driven Development by Example.

-He taught the entire team not to focus too much on technologies or tools but on principles that apply everywhere—skills that stay useful no matter the tech stack.
+He taught the entire team not to focus too much on technologies or tools but on principles that apply everywhere, skills that stay useful no matter the tech stack.

 Technologies and tools change frequently, and we can often adapt to a new one after a relatively short learning curve.